huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 an OPCODE of QUERY or NOTIFY are considered replayable and MAY be sent in 0-RTT data.
 See {{the-notify-service}} for a detailed discussion of why NOTIFY is included here.

+Servers MAY support session resumption, and MAY do that with or without supporting 0-RTT, using the mechanisms described in {{Section 4.2.10 of RFC8446}}.
-Servers MUST NOT execute non replayable transactions received in 0-RTT data.
-Servers MUST adopt one of the following behaviors:
+Servers supporting 0-RTT MUST NOT execute non replayable transactions received in 0-RTT data, and MUST adopt one of the following behaviors:

 * Queue the offending transaction and only execute it after the QUIC handshake has been completed, as defined in {{Section 4.1.1 of RFC9001}}.